Current:

 Turbidity

-In this work, we use high resolution satellite imagery, corrected with deep learning image postprocessing to resolve nearshore heterogeneity (tidally appearing boulders and extremely reflective and spatiotemporally inconsistent foam) to study wave driven nearshore turbidity in rocky and sandy environments, finding distinct differences in supply and transport mechanisms
+In this work, we use high resolution satellite imagery, corrected with deep learning image post-processing to resolve nearshore heterogeneity (tidally appearing boulders and extremely reflective and spatiotemporally inconsistent foam) to study wave driven nearshore turbidity in rocky and sandy environments, finding distinct differences in supply and transport mechanisms

 Past work: